kubernetes/website/docs/tutorials/stateful-application/cp-distributed-systems.md

 * How to deploy a consistent, partition tolerant distributed system using a StatefulSet.
 * How to consistently configure a distributed system using ConfigMaps.
 * How to spread the Pods of a StatefulSet to tolerate node failure.
-* How to use PodDistruptionBugets to ensure service availability during planned maintenance.
+* How to use PodDisruptionBudgets to ensure service availability during planned maintenance.
 {% endcapture %}

 {% capture lessoncontent %}